Fifty Animal Idioms

 47. crocodile tears - fake or insincere tears

-48. wolf whistle - a whistle or call with a rising and falling pitch which expresses sexual admiration but in a predatory, victimising manner (see catcall)
+48. wolf whistle - a whistle or call with a rising and falling pitch which expresses admiration but in a predatory, victimising manner (see catcall)

 49. elephant in the room - an obvious and usually uncomfortable truth that remains unaddressed